-Mets star Robinson Canó is back on the injured list.
+Mets’ Canó has torn hamstring, back on injured list

-NEW YORK (AP) — New York Mets second baseman Robinson Canó is back on the injured list.
+NEW YORK (AP) — New York Mets second baseman Robinson Canó is back on the injured list, this time with a torn left hamstring.

-Canó was placed on the IL on Monday, a day after he strained his left hamstring in a game at Pittsburgh.
+Canó was placed on the IL on Monday, a day after he got hurt while rounding first base during a game at Pittsburgh.

+“That’s devastating,” Mets manager Mickey Callaway said.
+“You don’t know what’s next,”

+New York said an exam determined surgery is not necessary but would not project Canó’s return.

 In his first season with the Mets after being acquired from Seattle, the 36-year-old was limited to one game between May 22 and June 16 because of a strained left quadriceps.
 He is hitting .252 with 10 homers and 32 RBIs, including nine hits in his last 15 at-bats.